stackevo/spudreq/draft-trammell-spud-req.md

 attacks, and other exploits of packet spoofing), due to the ease of forging source addresses in UDP together with the only limited deployment of network egress filtering {{RFC2827}}.
 SPUD must provide minimal protection against such trivial abuse.
+This probably implies that SPUD requires:

+- a proof of return routability,
+- the presence of a feedback channel between endpoints,
+- a method to probabilistically discriminiate legitimate SPUD traffic from reflected malicious traffic, and
+- mechanisms to protect against state exhaustion and other denial-of-service attacks.

-This probably implies that SPUD requires a proof of return routability and the presence of a feedback channel between endpoints, as well as a method to probabilistically discriminiate legitimate SPUD traffic from reflected malicious traffic.
-We note that excludes use of the UDP source port that does not accept traffic (i.e., for one-way communication, as is commonly done for unidirectional UDP tunnels, e.g., MPLS in UDP {{RFC7510}} as an entropy input.
+We note that return routability excludes use of a UDP source port that does not accept traffic (i.e., for one-way communication, as is commonly done for unidirectional UDP tunnels, e.g., MPLS in UDP {{RFC7510}} as an entropy input.

-## No unnecessary restrictions on the overlying transport
+## No unnecessary restrictions on the superstrate

 Beyond those restrictions deemed necessary as common features of any secure, responsible transport protocol (see {{protection-against-trivial-abuse}}), SPUD